rliang/cpbar/README.md

 Usage
 -----

-	pbar [-m] [-g HEIGHT] [-l LEFT] [-r RIGHT] [-c CENTER] [-t FONT] [-f FOREGROUND] [-b BACKGROUND]
+	pbar [-m] [-g HEIGHT] [-t FONT] [-f FOREGROUND] [-b BACKGROUND]

-Each position of the panel, left, right and center, get `LEFT`, `RIGHT` and `CENTER` identifiers, starting from zero.
-Each part is drawn left-to-right.
-Input must start with the position and the identifier and a non-digit character, before the textual information. e.g.:
+This program displays three sets of textual information, on the left of the bar, right and center.
+Input must start with the position -- `l`, `r` or `c`; the index, and a non-digit separator character before the textual information. e.g.:

-	$ pbar --center 1 --left 2 --right 3
+	$ pbar
 	l0 my info
 	r1 info on right
 	r2 more on right